-The Arrow Program is a full time program open to fourth and fifth grade students who are gifted in 1) superior cognitive ability and 2) math and/or reading.
-Arrow Program students will participate in the fourth and fifth grade curriculum through flexibly grouped, team-based instruction with emphasis on design thinking and project-based learning.
-The Arrow Program is housed at Tharp Sixth Grade School, and Arrow students attend Tharp on the sixth grade schedule.
+The Arrow Program is a full-time program open to fourth and fifth-grade students who are gifted in 1) superior cognitive ability and 2) math and/or reading.
+Arrow Program students will participate in the fourth and fifth-grade curriculum through flexibly grouped, team-based instruction with an emphasis on design thinking and project-based learning.
+The Arrow Program is housed at Tharp Sixth Grade School, and Arrow students attend Tharp on the sixth-grade schedule.

 Arrow Program Timeline:

 Ongoing – Testing by referral for gifted identification